hemidactylus/pyschroedinger/README.md

 One- and two-dimensional "playground" setups, aside from the game itself, are available to play and experiment with the core integrator engine, as illustrated in the examples below.
+To play with them, go to either directory `oneD` or `twoD` and, after playing with the directory's `settings.py`, type:

+    ./schroedinger.py

 ### Examples